🐮 "Is it my cow?" Elm game Postmortem - Part 2 - A cow without legs

 Imperative-like solution

-1. You have to create your command before it's returned from the update function
+- You have to create your command before it's returned from the

-2. You have to handle the message with the result in some of the update function branches
+function - You have to handle the message with the result in some of the

 Sure, we can imagine that we support the random generation logic in the same update branch so two of above points would become one, although this does not make it an easy task to turn a command that generates a particular random position into a command that generates a list of such positions.